 The human relations skills needed by a construction project manager/supervisor in order to develop sound managerial practices.
 Project management problems and their influence on efficiency, productivity and employee morale are studied.
-Prerequisite: ARCH 110 with a grade of C or higher, or permission of the Department Chair.
+Prerequisite: ARCH 110 or permission of the Department Chair.

-BCT 214 - Project Management
+BCT 214 - Project Management 3:3:0

 The construction management process with emphasis on the phases of a commercial project from inception through owner occupancy.
 The roles of the owner, architect, construction manager, general contractor and subcontractors are emphasized.
-Prerequisite: ARCH 110 and ARCH 130 with grades of C or higher, or permission of the Department Chair.
+Prerequisite: ARCH 110 and ARCH 130 or permission of the Department Chair.

-BCT 215 - Construction Estimating
+BCT 215 - Construction Estimating 3:3:0

 Encompasses the conceptual, preliminary, detailed, and quantity estimating practices that are currently used in the construction industry.
 This course also emphasizes the interrelationship of drawings, specifications, and construction contracts is emphasized.
 Students prepare conceptual and final estimates for an actual commercial construction project and are introduced to the use of computerized methods of construction estimating.

 Prerequisite: ARCH 130, CIS 105, and GTEC 110 with grades of C or higher; Eligibility for enrollment into MATH 103 or permission of the Instructor.

-BCT 216 - Construction Planning and Scheduling
+BCT 216 - Construction Planning and Scheduling 3:3:0

 Covers the planning and scheduling process of a construction project.
-This course emphasizes the importance of coordinating subcontractors, materials, equipment, project funding, and cash flow.
+This course emphasizes the importance of coordinating sub-contractors, materials, equipment, project funding, and cash flow.
 Utilization of computers in the planning and scheduling process is extensively integrated.
-Prerequisite: GTEC 110, ARCH 130, & CIS 105 with grades of C or higher; or, Permission of the Instructor.
+Prerequisite: GTEC 110, ARCH 130, and CIS 105 with grades of C or higher; or, Permission of the Instructor.

-BCT 217 - Construction Project Administration
+BCT 217 - Construction Project Administration 3:3:0